Catgut suture

-Catgut suture has high knot-pull tensile strength and good knot security due to special excellent handling features.
+Catgut suture has excellent handling features, high knot-pull tensile strength, and good knot security.
 It is used for all surgical procedures including general closure, ophthalmic, orthopedics, obstetrics/gynecology and gastrointestinal surgery.
 It is absorbed faster in patients with cancer, anemia, and malnutrition.
 It also absorbed faster when used in the mouth and the vagina, due to the presence of microorganisms.

-Catgut has largely been replaced by synthetic absorbable polymers such as Vicryl and polydioxanone.
+Catgut has largely been replaced in non-absorbable applications, first by silk, then various synthetic materials; in absorbable use it has been superseded by such synthetic polymers as Vicryl and polydioxanone.
 It is not used at all for human surgery in some countries.
 In Europe and Japan, gut sutures have been banned due to concerns that they could transmit bovine spongiform encephalopathy (mad-cow disease), although the herds from which gut is harvested are certified BSE-free.